jacomijnprins/LoLa/README.md

 #### Cartography_selection directory
 Contains the entire process for the cartography curriculum learning method, adapted from Swayamdipta et al. (2020).
 - The cartography scores dataset was acquired from the [Cartography github](https://github.com/allenai/cartography/tree/main/data/data_map_coordinates) from the paper.
-- Many curricula were produced for this selection method; all of them can be found in the curricula folder and every piece of code is made to run (produce/analyse) for a single curriculum, so the correct curriculum name must be given.
+- Many curricula were produced for this selection method; all of them can be found in the curricula folder and every piece of code is made to run (produce/analyze) a single curriculum, so the correct curriculum name must be given.

 ## Usage